FormidableLabs/builder-support/README.md

 This tools assumes an archetype structure of:

 * `package.json` - Dependencies needed for production tasks and `scripts` entry that has tasks for both production and development.
+Must have `name`, `description`, `dependencies` fields.
 * `dev/package.json` - Dependencies for development tasks only.
+  Must have a `dependencies` field.

 Assuming those exist, then the tool: